 Think about the most well-known cigar brand in the world and there’s no doubt that Cohiba not only enters the discussion but quickly makes a case for itself as the best known brand.

-Of course, much of this is aided by the Cuban version of the marca, which came out of being Fidel Castro’s personal brand that was allegedly born out of a fuma given to Fidel Castro that became his personal cigar and eventually a global brand that is arguably Habanos S.A.’s most celebrated.
+Of course, much of this is aided by the Cuban version of the marca, which came out of being Fidel Castro’s personal brand that was allegedly born out of a fuma given to him and which went onto become his personal cigar and a global brand that is arguably Habanos S.A.’s most celebrated.

 But in the United States, the Cohiba brand owned by General Cigar Co. does fairly well on its own, albeit quite possibly with a bump by association.
 The non-Cuban brand was launched in the late 1970s, with trademarks filed in both 1981 and 1995.
 It’s been a contentious trademark, as you might have read about and the lawsuit is still ongoing.

 Since its launch, it has become a staple in humidors and has grown to a number of off-shoot lines.
 In addition to the original Cohiba line, often referred to as the “Red Dot,” there is the Cohiba Nicaragua, Cohiba Macassar, Cohiba Black, Cohiba XV, Cohiba Edición Diamante, Cohiba Puro Dominicana and Cohiba Comador.

 In April 2017, a new version began quietly appearing at retailers, and not only was it blue, it was priced in such a way that the company was calling it “an approachable, everyday cigar that will bring consumers into the Cohiba franchise at an affordable price point.”